Close

 Installing these replacement components brought the unit to a state where it was outputting a positive voltage on both channels, but the setpoint and the actual output voltage differed greatly (~9 V observed intermittently with an external DVM with a 0 V setpoint).
 Additionally, over current was triggering on both channels, even with no load connected.

 Several unproductive paths were explored at this point (since there are no full schematics available for the unit).
-I checked D32 and D34 due to minor discoloration of the adjacent PCB, but these were fine (17.5 V drop across the diode, might be a Zener, have not reassessed yet), I pulled and checked all the op-amps and comparators to no avail.
+I checked D32 and D34 due to minor discoloration of the adjacent PCB, but these were fine (de-soldering and testing determined these are 17 V Zener diodes, size is 1/4 W class, and evidentally should be upgraded).
+Pulled and checked all the op-amps and comparators to no avail.
 Frustrated and ready to drop the project straight-in-the-bin I kept checking components and voltages in the hope something would present itself.
 Eventually I realized that I was seeing intermittent errors and warning beeps every time I disturbed the computer board slotted into the analog board, and concluded that there must be intermittent contact at the edge connector.

 I pulled the computer board, gave its contacts an isopropyl alcohol cleaning (99% pharmacy grade) and when I noted that there was still something a bit ‘off’ with the appearance of the edge connector contacts I gave it a few light swipes with 1500 grit sandpaper then re-cleaned it.
 I also lightly brushed the contacts of the edge connector slot on the analog board with the 1500 grit, checked pin tension, then reassembled.
 No faults were observed.
 Though the voltage output still differed grossly from the set point, I could set different voltages and see a repeatable change in the output.
 Apparently, the unit had lost its calibration setpoints.